 In 1999, I gave a guest performance at the White House in Washington, DC by invitation of President Clinton and the fifty State Governors.

 In January of 2008, I performed for the Pianoforte Foundation, Chicago.
 The performance featured the music of Frederic Chopin and was broadcast live on WFMT.
-Other radio appearances have included WQXR (New York) and WGBH (Boston).
+Other radio appearances have included WQXR and SIRIUS Satellite Radio (New York) as well as WGBH (Boston).

 In addition to playing all the major repertory, I consider myself a champion of contemporary works, often premiering them at convention workshops.
 I also enjoy jazz and composition as part of my creative output.

-I reside in Naples, Florida, where I teach and perform locally as a soloist and in chamber ensembles.
+I reside in Portland, Oregon, where I teach and perform locally as a soloist and collaborative artist.